Ratbone Rat Terrier Rescue

 How It Works

 Our adoption process is designed to create successful matches between our Rat Terriers and their new families.
 From your first application to the day you welcome your new companion home, we guide you through three simple stages.
 You'll start by connecting with your potential pet's foster family to learn about their unique personality.
 Then, we'll complete our evaluation process to ensure a perfect match.
-Finally, we'll coordinate transportation to bring your new Rattie home safely.
+Finally, we'll help coordinate transportation to bring your new Rattie home safely.
 Each step is crafted to give both you and your future companion the best possible start to your journey together.

 Stage 1: